gazorby/fifc/README.md

 If you want to write your own rule based on the same conditions as one of the built-in ones, you can use fifc `--order` option.
 It tells fifc to evaluate the rule in a predefined order, so you can set it to 1 to make sure it will be evaluated first.

-When omitting the `--order`, the rule will be declared unordered, and will be evaluated _after_ all other ordered rules.
+When omitting the `--order`, the rule will be declared unordered and will be evaluated _after_ all other ordered rules, and all other unordered rules defined before.

+All built-in rules are unordered.

 ### Examples